Get help paying for college

 Wayne State College is committed to reducing the cost of education for military service members, first responders, and their families.

-• Military Tuition Assistance - There are several ways military members and veterans can receive assistance in paying for college, including the Military Tuition Assistance (TA) Program, the G.I.
+• Military Tuition Assistance - There are several ways military members and veterans can receive college tuition assistance, including the Military Tuition Assistance (TA) Program, the G.I.
 Bill, and the Yellow Ribbon Program.
 Dependents of service members and veterans can also receive assistance through the Waiver of Tuition for Nebraska Dependents, Dependent and Survivor Assistance, and the transferring of Post 9/11 G.I.
 Bill benefits.

 • First Responder and Dependent Education Benefit - Law enforcement officers, professional firefighters, and their dependent children may qualify to receive a tuition waiver after federal and state financial aid have been awarded.